Get

 6. Perform the Heimlich

-Hold your cat with its back against your chest and its feet hanging.
+Perform the Heimlich maneuver on your way to the vet if necessary.
+It’s similar to performing it on a person.
+Hold your cat with their back against your chest and their feet hanging.
 Make a fist with one hand and position it underneath the ribcage.
 Gently but firmly thrust your fist in and then upward toward the ribcage.
-Do this several times until the obstruction loosens or you arrive at the vet.divider-catclaw1
+Do this several times until the obstruction loosens or you arrive at the vet.

 What to Do When Your Cat Stops Choking

-Your cat’s throat is another area that should be examined if there was an obstruction.
+Your cat’s throat is another area that should be examined if there is an obstruction.
 It is possible that the object scratched your cat’s throat as it came up, so a veterinarian should check the area.

 Why Does My Cat Keep Coughing but Nothing Comes Out?